aduffy70/LabNotes/_posts/2015/2015-02-25-Analyzing-turkey-fluidigm-data.md

 ---
-title: Wednesday
+title: Analyzing turkey Fluidigm data
 date: 2015-02-25T15:06:06+00:00
 layout: post
 categories:
   - gsta expression
-  - t. intricatum gbs
 ---
   * Ran fluidigm reformatting scripts on "average Nicholas" normalized data for Deepika Gaddam.
 I have a better understanding of the fluidigm data after our discussion:
       * Values are the inverse of what I was thinking.
 A high value does not represent higher expression - it means it took longer (more PCR cycles) for expression to be detected so it is lower expression.